jibs-ops/AWS-Cloud-Practitioner-Notes/README.md

 <br />

-Create an instance → Amazon Linux 2 here → t2.micro as it’s free → 2 number of instances & IAM Role: MyEC2Instance (as we don’t have to ssh into it) → pass the next steps and go to “Configure Security Groups” and select the default one → Review and launch and proceed without a key pair → View Instances → Name the two instances as InstanceA & InstanceB.
+1. Create an instance → Amazon Linux 2 here → t2.micro as it’s free.
+2. 2 number of instances & IAM Role: MyEC2Instance (as we don’t have to ssh into it)
+3. Pass until the next steps and go to “Configure Security Groups” and select the default one.
+4. Review and launch and proceed without a key pair.
+5. View Instances.
+6. Name the two instances as InstanceA & InstanceB.

 <br />

+1. Load Balancing under the EC2 Console.
+2. Load Balancers.
-Load Balancing under the EC2 Console → Load Balancers → Create Load Balancer → There are four kinds of load balancers (application, network, gateway, and classic) select the application load balancer → type “my-alb” as the name, scheme would be “internet facing” , make sure it is running in two availability zones, else there will be complain to us→ Go to the next step (configure security settings) → As SSL and HTTPS is not being used nothing has to be done in the configure security settings → Select “default” in the configure security groups → In configure routing there is a need to create a new target group, the target group has references to instances where we want to draw traffic to.
-The name of it would be “ my-target-group”→ Register targets and select the instances → Click next and then create.
+3. Create Load Balancer - There are four kinds of load balancers (application, network, gateway, and classic) select the application load balancer.
+4. Type “my-alb” as the name, scheme would be “internet facing” , make sure it is running in two availability zones, else there will be complain.
+5. Go to the next step (configure security settings), SSL and HTTPS will not be used here so nothing has to be done in the configure security settings.
+6. Select “default” in the configure security groups.
+7. In configure routing there is a need to create a new target group, the target group has references to instances where we want to draw traffic to.
+The name of it would be “ my-target-group”.
+8. Register targets and select the instances.
+9. Click next and then create.

 <br />